-This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of Copper Fox Metals Inc. (the "Corporation") for use at the annual meeting of common shareholders of the Corporation, to be held at Central Park Plaza, 2nd floor, 340 - 12 Avenue SW, Calgary, AB, and virtually via live audio webcast at https://www.gowebcasting.com/11461, and at any adjournment or postponement thereof for the purposes set out in the accompanying notice of meeting (the "Meeting").
+This management information circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of Copper Fox Metals Inc. (the "Corporation") for use at the annual meeting of common shareholders of the Corporation, to be held at Central Park Plaza, 2nd floor, 340 - 12 Avenue SW, Calgary, AB, and virtually via live webcast at https://meet.zoho.com/ofr4qQ0pnR, and at any adjournment or postponement thereof for the purposes set out in the accompanying notice of meeting (the "Meeting").